ddewaele/com.ecs.samples.spring.simple.rest/README.md

 ### System properties

-You can export the following maven options so that the project is statted in debug mode when launched through `mvn tomcat:run`.
+You can export the following maven options so that the project is started in debug mode when launched through `mvn tomcat:run`.
 It allows for a very convenient way to test the application.

 - on Linux / Unix / Mac OS X